kanglais/exploratory_data_analysis/README.md

-# exploratory_data_analysis
+# Exploratory Data Analysis
-First two projects of Udacity Data Analyst Nanodegree
+This repository contains the first two projects of Udacity Data Analyst Nanodegree online course.

+The course specifications can be found [here](https://eu.udacity.com/course/data-analyst-nanodegree--nd002).
+The course focuses on preparing students for careers in data analytics.
+Skills learned are Python, R, SQL, and Tableau.
+Emphasis is also placed on performing statistical tests, and making reports and decisions based on this data.

 ## Project 1